-Richard Mazzini wills serve as project manager for this engagement, and will report directly to John Antonuk.
-Rich's work is familiar to the Staff; he recently served as a lead consultant in the audit of Con Edison's emergency planning and response capabilities.
+Richard Mazzini wills serve as Project Manager for this engagement, and will report directly to John Antonuk.
+Rich's work is familiar to the Staff; he is presently serving as Project Manager for the ConEd audit and recently served as a lead consultant in the audit of Con Edison's emergency planning and response capabilities.
 He will continue the strong team relationship he has demonstrated with Staff.
-He is familiar with the CECONY organization and, we believe, has a level of credibility with them that will foster a constructive audit environment.
+He will foster a constructive audit environment.
 Importantly, his extensive utility experience is aligned with subject areas that form primary focuses of this audit.